 The word ‘ethical hacking’ generates a mixed opinion among people.
-Many argue, hacking of any kind cannot be ethical, as it mostly involves getting unauthorized security access.
-With the increased attacks on internet security worldwide, however we cannot ignore the importance of internet security.
+Many argue, hacking of any kind cannot be ethical, as it involves obtaining unauthorized security access.
+With the increased attacks on internet security worldwide, however, we cannot ignore the importance of it.
 This is when ethical hacking came to play.
-It is a set of techniques to address the increasing internet and network security issues.
-The ones deploying it came to be known as ‘white hat’ hackers as opposed to the ‘black hat’ hackers or the security intruders.
+It is a set of techniques to address the increasing Internet and network security issues.
+The ones deploying it known as the ‘white hat’ hackers as opposed to the ‘black hat’ hackers or the security intruders.

 A Little Bit of History

-From terrorist organizations to random intruders, internet security breaches are getting increasingly common worldwide.
+From terrorist organizations to random intruders, Internet security breaches are getting increasingly common worldwide.
 The hacking of the database of Ola cabs in 2015 exposed millions of customer account to the hackers with an access to their credit card details and unused vouchers.
-The recent Yahoo data security incident made more 500 million e-mail accounts vulnerable to the risk of internet security breach.
+The recent Yahoo data security incident made more 500 million e-mail accounts vulnerable to the risk of Internet security breach.
 It exposed that however, big an organization may be; it is not free from internet security threats.
-This explains that we need an equivalent system to counter this unauthorized intrusion and that is where ethical hacking comes to play.
+This explains that we need an equivalent system to counter this unauthorized intrusion.

 Ethical hacking is a systematic process where a person follows a set of rules and regulations to breach the security of a system.
 Ethical hacking, as the name suggests is done with no malicious intention, instead, it is done to enhance the security of the system and identify the existing loopholes.
 The security of the system and network is generally tested from the point of view of an external intruder as well as an internal element.